Q: Do I have to be a TOP PLAYER to be Invited into the EuroElite Project?

 There were a lot of things I liked about Euroelite.

 1.2 The Scientific/Fact-based approach.
 Dave always made it very clear that he teaches facts and not feelings which I really appreciated.
 Some coaches have a tendency to work a bit too much with the approach that ”this worked before” or ”I FEEL this option is better” which can lead to confusion for the player.
-Dave always gave us rock solid facts that held up and that you could lean against in stressful match situations.
+Dave and the EE Pros always gave us rock solid facts that held up and that you could lean against in stressful match situations.
 For example Dave showed us the mathematical difference in playing cross-court as opposed to down the line.
 That gave you a bigger sense of how important it was to stay cross-court most of the time.

 1.3 The Discipline.

 Nowadays a lot of people talk about the weight of motivation and that has its place but I think discipline is one of the most important components in being successful.
-Dave had high standards where he expected and created a culture where you; Worked 100%, came in time for the practices and meetings, stayed positive and also had fun at the same time.
+Dave and EE had high standards where he expected and created a culture where you; Worked 100%, came in time for the practices and meetings, stayed positive and also had fun at the same time.
 After being a month in Asia with Dave I was WAY more disciplined than I had been before.
 In the beginning maybe I didn’t love the Discipline part of EE because it required a lot of effort from me but I learned to like it since I knew it developed me.

 2. What do we do differently from other Tour Leaders?

 I think EE are more professional and have a more elaborate plan of what you are doing on tour.
 Making sure that you get practice matches when you’re out of the tournaments.
 Not everybody does this.
-Also being careful and monitoring the screen-time which can have pretty big impact on your concentration.
+Also being careful and monitoring the mobil/computer screen-time which can have pretty big impact on your concentration.
 Also, another thing different about EE Tours, getting away from the Hotel-Tennis club rhytm once a week for a cultural experience.
 That meant a lot, seeing new places and being able to relax at a tournament and definitely NOT at the expense of practice time, we still practiced more than everybody else!

 3. Which Concepts stayed with you even after our tour time was over?